vinhnguyen116/CKA-CKAD/My CKAD exam note.md

 this question need to practice:

-    - How to mount an emty volume
+    - How to mount an empty volume
     - how to create pv
     - how to create pvc
     - present volume from pvc